GOOD MORNING, SIBLINGS!

 🌿Genesis 4: Why did YHWH accept Abel’s sacrifice but reject Cain’s?

-It is worth noting that Abel bought the firstborn of his flock, his “first fruits”.
+It is worth noting that Abel brought the firstborn of his flock, his “first fruits”.
 It was special.
 We are told only that Cain brought “an offering of fruit of the ground.”
 We are not told that it was first fruits, best of his fruits, or any other characteristics that would set it apart as special.

 🌿In not ending Cain’s life for the murder of his brother, YHWH shows Grace again.
 He adds to that by putting a sign of protection on him.
 The word used for whoever in “therefore whoever kills Cain will receive vengeance sevenfold” is actually Kol in Hebrew.
 Kol can mean “anyone” but it usually means “anything” or “all things” so it was possible Cain was not just being protected from humans but from wild animals as well.
 Either way, more Grace!